ni/nimi-python/docs/nise/class.rst

-                    The fully specified route path complete with delimiting square bracketsâ€”if the route exists or is possible.
+                    The fully specified route path complete with delimiting square brackets if the route exists or is possible.
 An example of a fully specified route string is: [A->Switch1/r0->B] Route specification strings can be directly passed to :py:meth:`nise.Session.connect`, :py:meth:`nise.Session.disconnect`, or :py:meth:`nise.Session.connect_and_disconnect` Refer to Route Specification Strings in the